shintjoo/badgerparking/README.md

 Most Recent on top

 Project Log:

+--10/30/2023 - Completed logic of the clock to display time remaing before the user will need to move their car, added refresh button as a temporary measure until I can find a functional way to automatically refresh the timer every minute (Daniel)

+-- 10/29/2023 - Communication with DB is very volitile at this state.
+Rounding DB lat/long down to work with google's lat/long.
+Will not push this update until I resolve this issue tat casues constant crashes as to not delay development time.
+I believe this issue lays with the active map in some way (it throws a billion gazillion log messages).
+(Brian)

 --10/29/2023 - added ability to select a date when adjusting the timer, have not changed the logic of the clock display to reflect this yet (Daniel)

 --10/28/23 - Map follows user's live location, working on park button + backend api integration, then will fix map to properly fit screen (a little bit of white space on top).
 (Brian)